 The responsibilities of the rapporteur (and those of the liaison rapporteur) include communications with external organizations.

-Recommendation A.4 describes the process.
+Exchange of information (by way of liaison statements) can occur at any time with another organization without the need to qualify the organization according to [ITU-T A.4] or [ITU-T A.6]).
+When there is a wish to develop an ITU-T document (Recommendation, Supplement, etc.) in collaboration with another organization, one of the modes of collaboration described in [ITU-T A Suppl.
+5] may be used.
 However, before communicating with such an organization or enter into any formal dialog, the rapporteur should first check with the SG Chairman, the TSB Counsellor or the WP Chairman.

 13. Use of Electronic Working Methods (EWM)